Stellantis/stellantis.github.io/webapi/b2b-4-Monitor.md

 ```

 This request ask to **create** an heatwave monitor.
-- It's **triggered** inside the city of Paris, if the temperature is more than 30°C.
+- It's **triggered** inside the city of Paris, if the temperature is greater than 30°C.

 ## Response